VirtusLab/akka-serialization-helper/docs/GUIDE.md

 - `org.virtuslab.ash.circe.enable-missing-codecs-check` = `true` / `false`

-`true` enables additional check for possible missing codec registrations (more info about this problem in [README](../README.md)).
+`true` enables additional runtime check for possible missing codec registrations (more info about this problem in [README](../README.md)).
 This is in general checked by the [Codec Registration Checker Compiler Plugin](#codec-registration-checker-compiler-plugin-guide) during compilation, so the default is `false`.
 However, if you use only Circe Akka Serializer without compiler plugins - this check should be enabled.
 Be aware that enabling this check might have a slight negative impact on Serializer's performance.<br><br>

 - `org.virtuslab.ash.circe.compression.algorithm` = `gzip` / `off`